15vrs/cmpe-327/qa327_test/test_cases/sell.md

 ## Test Case R4.5b
 Date must be given in the format YYYYMMDD (e.g. 20200901).
-Date in the past produces error message
+Date in the past produces error message.

 - click on `#ticket-name` element and enter a valid ticket name for test_ticket
 - click on `#quantity` element and enter value `0`